donox/sst_static/support/admin_pages/web_source_control.md

 ###Technical Editing
 An unmodified Word document should be handled by the system without failing, though we are assuming that all documents have at least a title and preferably an author attribution.
 It **must** have a filename and directory where it is to be located.
 The filename must be unique within the directory.
-If it contains photos - either individually or in a gallery, those photos must also have names and directory locations for placement.
+The directory is the directory (path) on the website where the file is located (named **pages** within the website structure) If it contains photos - either individually or in a gallery, those photos must also have names and directory locations for placement.

 The process of technical editing is responsible for adding (or checking) shortcodes to the document.
 In particular,